FBI re-evaluates human trafficking sting operation

 “There is very little to no trust among sex workers towards police because police not only take away the liberty and movement of sex workers but across the country are willing to be physically and sexually violent towards sex workers,” SWOP’s Daring told Fox News.

-“As long as you’re criminalizing people doing sex work, you’re going to continue to see people exploited in the industry,” she added.
+“As long as you’re criminalizing people doing sex work, you’re going to continue to see people exploited in the industry,” they added.

 Every year more than 40 million people are estimated to be forced into the world of human trafficking across the globe.
 America is one of the worst offenders for trafficking, and often it’s Americans who are the most common victims.
 Traffickers focus on finding young people whose vulnerabilities make them prime targets for exploitation.